-Overall this community is considered to be in moderate condition exhibiting reduced native vegetation cover since the baseline (NGH 2013) survey and 2017 survey.
-This reduced vegetation cover is visible in the comparison between 2017 and 2018/19 monitoring photographs for plot M07 shown in Plates 3 and 4 which is likely a result of prolonged dryness and associated grazing pressure from herbivores
+Overall this community is in moderate condition although there is reduced native vegetation cover since the baseline (NGH 2013) survey and Year 1 survey.
+The low vegetation cover is visible in both the Year 2 and Year 3 monitoring photographs for plot M07 shown in Photos 3 and 4 which is likely a result of prolonged dryness and associated grazing pressure from herbivores.

-Plate 5 Mulga - Dead Finish on stony hills M02 2017
+Plate 5 Mulga - Dead Finish on stony hills M02 Year 2

-Plate 6 Mulga - Dead Finish on stony hills M02 2018/19
+Plate 6 Mulga - Dead Finish on stony hills M02 Year 3